Tree City Award, Arbor Day, and Memorial Tree Program

 Have a tree advisory committee, a tree care plan, dedicated annual expenditures for its program, an Arbor Day observance, and service learning projects.

-The Tree City USA and Growth Award programs are sponsored by the National Arbor Day Foundation in cooperation with the National Association of State Foresters and the USDA Forest Service.
+The Tree City USA and Growth Award programs are sponsored by the National Arbor Day Foundation in cooperation with the National Association of State Foresters and the United States Department of Agriculture (USDA) Forest Service.

 Memorial Tree Program

-Here's the Lakeland's Memorial Tree Program brochure.
+View Lakeland’s Memorial Tree Program brochure (PDF) for more information.
 Please verify that the information provided is up-to-date by contacting City Hall.

 The Memorial Tree program allows groups and individuals to donate trees to honor and commemorate individuals, families, and organizations.
 It is a way to provide a living tribute that will last several lifetimes.